kaidul/uHunt_for_Android/README.md

 # Build Process
 [See Project Wiki Page][7] for instructions on building from Eclipse.
+I would like If anyone will contribute on building process on Android Studio.

 # License
 published under [GNU General Public License Version 3][6].